timhamrouge/JavaScript-Core-2-Coursework-Week2/exercises/E-list-of-colours/README.md

 const colours = ["blue", "purple", "orange"];
 ```

-We want to render  adropdown list of colours on the page.
+We want to render a dropdown list of colours on the page.
 When a colour is selected, the selection will appear on screen e.g. 'You have selected: blue'.
 The text informing the user of their selection will also change colour to match the selected colour e.g. 'You have selected: blue' will display all in blue.
 'You have selected: green' will be green etc.

 ## Exercise